 One of the reoccurring issues is the uncertainty of when the coronavirus pandemic will end.

 There is anger, frustration, financial concerns and relationship problems, because people are locked down with wives, husbands and partners for a large amount of time.

 When things have got back to normal and children go back to school, some might not want to be parted from their parents because they have been with them every day.

 The longer it goes on, the more people are going to be worried about going out in public, like to restaurants and pubs.

 People made a great start, tackling things like home improvements, but now are at a bit of a loss.

 If you don’t occupy your mind with good things, you will find bad things to occupy your mind.

-We had one man who would not get up in the morning and is frightened of the day.
-He is now doing exercises and learning how to cook.
+For example, one of our clients would not get up in the morning and was frightened of the day.
+He is now doing exercises and learning how to cook!